AMWA-TV/is-11/docs/Behaviour - Server Side.md

 ### Properties

 The `/properties` endpoint shows properties of the Output.
-In particular, it MAY contain information parsed from EDID if it is present and the Node is capable to parse EDID binaries.

 ### EDID